MarcelGarus/jupyter-energy/README.md

 ## TODO

+- graphical statistics (one for each benchmark, similar to existing) and relative benchmarks
-- show infos about energy generation and whether the energy was probably generated in a renewable way
+- show infos about energy generation (whether the energy was probably generated in a renewable way)
-- restructure python-energy server
-- show when the notebook ran in graph
+- show when the notebook ran in the graph
-- support nvidia GPUs
 - support Jetson counters
+- write more documentation (also for benchmark)
+- run on FutureSOC lab